keithlai555/goose-escape-game/README.md

 To play this game, install the IDE DevC++.

-To run the game, open gooseEscape.dev on Dev-C++, then run the gooseEscapeGameplay.cpp file.
+To run the game, open gooseEscape.dev on Dev-C++, then run the gooseEscapeMain.cpp file.